dnvgl/CodeGuardian/frontend.code.review.instructions.md

 Guidelines:

 - Never store sensitive data (e.g., tokens) in local storage or cookie if possible—prefer HttpOnly cookies.
-- Keep dependencies up to date and audit for security vulnerabilities
+- Keep dependencies up to date and audit for security vulnerabilities(npm audit)
+- Avoid unnecessary dependencies; prefer native/browser APIs when possible.
 - Escape or sanitize dynamic HTML and user inputs to prevent XSS.
 - Use strict mode in tsconfig.json for type safety
 - Use HTTPS, CSP headers, and Subresource Integrity (SRI).